Important Update, JUNE 9, 2021

 - Courts are available on a first come, first served basis unless a reserved by a resident.

-- A valid 2019 or 2020 Park Sticker is required to park in the tennis court or pool lots.
+- A valid 2021 Park Sticker is required to park in the tennis court or pool lots.

 - Courts are to be used for recreational play only.
 No tennis instruction/lessons are allowed at any time.